cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 # Component

-Upload provided blueprint to manager and create deployment based on such blueprint with run install workflow.
-In runtime properties will be provided outputs from deployment.
+A basic type which allows uploading provided blueprint to Cloudify manager or using previously uploaded blueprint, and creating a separate deployment while in install workflow.
+Which allows a fully independent part of an application, if a micro-service or anything else, in it's regular lifecycle and gain a large degree of parallelism in workflow execution with a clear application architecture.

 ## Workflows